Contact

 Frequently Asked Questions

-Yes, that is often possible.
-The Dutch court has jurisdiction if you or your partner has Dutch nationality, or if you are married or live in the Netherlands.
+Yes, this is possible in many cases.
+The Dutch court has jurisdiction if you or your partner have Dutch nationality, or if you were married or live in the Netherlands.
+Depending on the circumstances, you may also initiate proceedings in the country where you reside.
+We always carefully assess where your case can best be handled: legally and practically.

-The applicable law depends on your nationality, place of residence, wedding location, and other factors.
+The applicable law depends on your nationality, place of residence, place of marriage, and other factors.

-We analyze your situation and advise which approach is most effective and predictable.
+We analyze your situation and advise on which approach is most effective and predictable.

-In international families, agreements on custody, contact, and residence are often established according to the law of the country where the child lives.
+For international families, agreements on custody, access, and residence are often established according to the law of the country where the child lives.

-When moving abroad, permission from both parents is usually required, or a court decision.
+When moving abroad, permission from both parents is usually required, or a court ruling.

-We ensure that regulations are enforceable and future-proof, even across borders.
+We ensure that arrangements are enforceable and future-proof.

 International situations can affect the division of assets, alimony agreements, and the recognition of prenuptial agreements.